Cryogenic sensor enabling broad-band and traceable power measurements: Acknowledgments

 \section{Acknowledgments}

 We acknowledge the provision of facilities and technical support by Aalto University at OtaNano – Micronova Nanofabrication Center and LTL infrastructure which is part of the European Microkelvin Platform (EMP, No. 824109 EU Horizon 2020).
-We have received funding from the European Research Council under Consolidator Grant No. 681311 (QUESS) and under Advanced Grant No. 670743 (QuDeT), European Commission through H2020 program projects QMiCS (grant agreement 820505, Quantum Flagship), the Academy of Finland through its Centers of Excellence Program (project Nos.
+We have received funding from the European Research Council under Consolidator Grant No. 681311 (QUESS) and under Advanced Grant Nos.
+670743 (QuDeT) and 101053801 (ConceptQ), European Commission through H2020 program projects QMiCS (grant agreement 820505, Quantum Flagship), the Quantum Flagship funding by the European Commission through project No. 101113946 (OpenSuperQPlus100), the Academy of Finland through its Centers of Excellence Program (project Nos.
 312300, 312059, and 312295) and grants (Nos.
-314447, 314448, 314449, 305237, 316551, 308161, 335460, and 314302), the Finnish Cultural Foundation, and the Vilho, Yrjö and Kalle Väisälä Foundation of the Finnish Academy of Science and Letters.
-We thank Russel E. Lake for useful discussions.
+336810, 314447, 314448, 314449, 305237, 316551, 308161, 335460, and 314302), the Finnish Cultural Foundation, the Vilho, Yrjö and Kalle Väisälä Foundation of the Finnish Academy of Science and Letters, the Jane and Aatos Erkko Foundation, and the Technology Industries of Finland Centennial Foundation.